Chrestomanci: Abilities

 All Chrestomancis must have, or have had, nine lives.
 Merely calling out "Chrestomanci" will cause the current Chrestomanci to appear, whether he wants to or not, anywhere on his own world.
 It is implied in Witch Week that saying his name three times will summon him on any world.
 Once called, a Chrestomanci will attempt to solve any urgent magical dilemma, either out of obligation or natural inclination.

 As enchanters, Chrestomancis are among the strongest magic-users in their world.
-The two featured Chrestomanci in the series have serious magical weaknesses; whether this is a result of their magical strength or a coincidence is unknown.
-In Christopher Chant's case, this weakness is silver: he cannot work magic while silver is on his person or while being touched by silver; he is also unable to work magic directly on silver.
-Eric "Cat" Chant's weakness is the fact he can only do magic with his left hand.
+The two featured Chrestomanci in the series have serious magical weaknesses.
+Whether this is a result of their magical strength or simply coincidence is unknown.
+In Christopher Chant's case, this weakness is silver: he cannot work magic while silver is on his person or while being touched by silver.
+He is also unable to work magic directly on silver.
+Eric "Cat" Chant's weakness is that he can only do magic with his left hand.

 The seat of office is Chrestomanci Castle, a fortress of magic staffed by civil servants and occupied by the current enchanter and his family.
 This castle can be used as both a government office and a private dwelling, as well as a school for Chrestomanci's children and wards.
 Most people find the atmosphere of the castle disconcerting, but Chrestomanci does not seem to notice.